AleksandrMorozov123/Financial-modelling-in-Python-and-R/README.md

-# Financial-modelling-in-R
+# Financial modelling in Python and R
-# Financial modelling with R language
+# Financial modelling with Python and R language